Masood87/cactus/content/about/_index.md

 title: "About"
 ---

-My name is Masood Sadat, from Afghanistan living in Kabul.
-I am trained in economics but my interest transcends economics to all social sciences, technology and data science.
-In addition to my formal education, which I owe a lot of my knowledge to, I have been self-learning and teaching others topics in data analysis and data science since 2014.
-I start this website/blog to share custom analysis I carry out every now and then, R and Stata tips and tricks, and other related posts for anyone interested and for my future self.
+My name is Masood Sadat.
+I am from **Afghanistan**, but currently work and live in the beautiful city of **Prague**, Czechia.
+I am trained in economics and work as an economist, but my interest transcends just **economics** to **data science**, **computer science**, and all things related to **technology**.
+In addition to my formal education, which perhaps shaped my ways of thinking, I owe a lot of my knowledge to online sources, most of them free.
+I also enjoy sharing my knowledge to those who are eager and curious.
+I have thought a number of courses on data analysis with R and Stata, starting from the second half of 2014.
+The picture in this blog shows me recording a video lecture inside four sofa cushions to help cancel outside noise in the office in 2014.
+Photo is taken by my supervisor Zach Warren, who also lent me his macbook to record.

-Last year I created [**Afghanistan Data Hub**](http://afghanistandatahub.com) to upload useful data sets on Afghanistan.
-In the near future, I plan to move it to my personal website.
+I start this website/blog out of curiosity and interest to share what I learn, custom analysis I carry out every now and then, tips and tricks, and other related posts for anyone interested and for my future self.
+Most of the posts will be in R, but I think I will be sharing other about programming languages and statistical languages if necessary.

 Links to my [**Twitter**](https://twitter.com/masood87r), [**Linkedin**](https://linkedin.com/masoodsdt), or [**github**](https://github.com/masood87).